 - Chill the dough.
 Cover the dough tightly with plastic wrap and chill for at least two hours but up to 24 hours.

 - Bake.
 Once ready to bake, preheat your oven to 350F and line a baking sheet with parchment paper.
-Scoop the dough and space them 2-3 inches apart.
-Bake for 13 minutes until the edges are set and the centers are puffed up.
+Scoop the dough into ¼ cup (about 75 grams) sized balls.
+Space them 2-3 inches apart.
+Bake for 11-13 minutes until the edges are set and the centers are puffed up.

 Baking in grams

 While I provide volume measurements for the recipes on my blog, I highly suggest baking these recipes using weight.
 It is the most standardized and accurate way to bake.
 I carefully recipe test all of my recipes using a kitchen scale, not by using cups, and therefore I cannot guarantee the success of my recipes when using volume measurements.

 - 170 grams (¾ cup) unsalted butter melted

 - 160 grams (¾ cup) granulated sugar